stargatedaw/stargate/docs/developing-plugins.md

 The project is eager to accept 3rd party plugin contributions, and willing to work with developers as much as needed.
-However, it is important to ensure quality and long term project vision that prospective plugins are designed and discussed throughly before implementing.
+However, it is important to ensure quality and long term project vision that prospective plugins are designed and discussed thoroughly before implementing.
 Especially because plugins are expected to maintain backwards compatibility forever, and the project does not want to maintain 10 different versions of the same plugin with only minor differences.